 (3) The LTVs for each Class of Certificates were obtained for each Regular Distribution Date by dividing (i) the expected outstanding balance of such Class (together, in the case of the Class B Certificates, with the expected outstanding balance of the Class A Certificates) after giving effect to the distributions expected to be made on such distribution date, by (ii) the assumed value of all of the Aircraft on such date based on the assumptions described above.
+For purposes of these calculations, it has been assumed that the first seven Boeing 737-824 aircraft for moving 737-824 aircraft from which Continental may choose are financed hereunder.
 The outstanding balances and LTVs of each Class of Certificates will change if the Trusts do not acquire Equipment Notes with respect to all the Aircraft.
+The LTVs will change if the Trusts acquire Equipment Notes with respect to the other Boeing 737-824 aircraft that Continental may choose.